npalanca/PupilTimeCourse/README.md

 Strikes are the number of pixels above your threshold the script will accept before declaring that the edge of the pupil has been found.
 So, if your strike value is 10, the script will crawl until it finds 10 CONSECUTIVE pixels above threshold, then stop, go back 10 pixels, and say "this is the edge".
-In good recordingssuch as the example strike values can be kept low, 5 or less usually works, but they can be increased in case there are some lighter objects within the pupil (a reflection, for example) and you need the script to "skip over" it.
+In good recordings such as the example strike values can be kept low, 5 or less usually works, but they can be increased in case there are some lighter objects within the pupil (a reflection, for example) and you need the script to "skip over" it.
 For the example, 5 strikes are fine.
-See image below.

 10- Once it has its orders, the script will go through the images you selected finding the edges of the pupil from your reference point, and recording the vertical and horizontal diameters of the pupil if the variables were set up appropriately.
 Once every approximately 30 frames it will print out one and show you its work, so you can check if everything is OK.
-See image below.

 11- There are six main output variables, the first three are absolute pixel values.
 a.
 Diametros: Raw pixel value of the horizontal diameter for each of your frames.